unstoppabledomains/UI-Kit/README.md

   makeStyles,
   useStyles,
   withStyles,
-} from '@unstoppabledomains/ui-kit/styles'; // all supported import names at this path import {
   lightTheme,
   darkTheme,
   MAX_PAGE_CONTENT_WIDTH,
   MAX_ARTICLE_CONTENT_WIDTH,
-} from '@unstoppabledomains/ui-kit/styles/theme'; // all supported import names at this path
+} from '@unstoppabledomains/ui-kit/styles'; // all supported import names at this path
 ```

 For example, to render a MUI component with the Unstoppable Domains website